eludris/docs/src/detailed/introduction.md

 Communities can be either message-based, post-based, or both.

-Message-based communities work like how a Discord server does, having many different channels secluded to their own types and members can -as you can guess- create messages within channels.
+Message-based communities work like how a Discord server does, having many different channels secluded to their own types.
+Members can -- as you can guess -- send messages within these channels.

 Post-based communities work like how a Subreddit does with member being able to create different types of posts, vote on them and leave comments.